-You can dehydrate meat and make tasty jerky within 4 - 5 hours using a food dehydrator.
-It should take 3 - 4 hours in an oven and 2 hours in an air fryer.
+You can dehydrate ¼” strips of beef and make tasty jerky in 4 to 6 hours using a food dehydrator.
+Beef jerky takes around 3 to 4 hours in an oven and 2 to 3 hours in an air fryer.
 Dehydrating jerky should be done at a steady temperature of between 160°F to 175°F. The thicker you cut your beef, the longer it takes.

-In this article, I have taken a look at how long it will take to make the perfect beef jerky.
+I’m going to cover how long it takes to make the perfect beef jerky.
+Let’s go!

-The simple recipe below will get you a sumptuous batch of jerky.
+The simple recipe below will get you a delicious first batch of jerky.
 It’s way cheaper (and better) than store-bought!

-Using a sharp knife, cut away as much fat as possible from the beef.
-Place the lean meat in the fridge for an hour.
-This will make it easier to slice.
-As the beef cools down, make the marinade.
+Placing the lean meat in the freezer for an hour before cutting will make it easier to slice.
+While the beef is in the freezer, make the marinade.

-In a bowl, mix the rest of the ingredients to make 500 ml of a wet marinade.
+In a bowl, mix the rest of the ingredients to make a wet marinade.
 Feel free to tweak the marinade recipe to pack more flavor.
 After an hour, remove the beef from the freezer and slice the meat into thin strips.
 A sharp knife works best.
 Remove any chunks of fat and discard them.

-Ensure that the strips are approximately ¼ inch in size.
-Thicker strips may take too long to dehydrate properly and thinner ones may dehydrate too quickly and crack.
+Cut the beef into strips that are approximately ¼” in size.
+Thicker strips will take too long to dehydrate, and thinner ones will dehydrate too quickly and crack.
 Cutting the strips to a uniform thickness will ensure even cooking.

 Place the meat strips in a bowl or a ziplock bag and pour all the marinade on the beef.
-Ensure the beef strips are evenly and completely coated in the wet marinade.
+Ensure the beef strips are completely coated in the wet marinade.

-Marinate the meat in the fridge for 4 - 24 hours.
-Remove the beef from the fridge and ready your food dehydrator.
-If you don't own a dehydrator, you can get one from Amazon.
+Marinate the meat in the fridge for 24 hours.
+Remove the beef from the fridge and prepare your food dehydrator.

 Dry the excess marinade from each strip of meat using a paper towel before placing the strips on the food dehydrator rack.

 Ensure the beef strips sit separately without overlapping.
-Set the temperature to 165 degrees Fahrenheit.
-After 4 hours, the jerky should be ready.
+Set the dehydrator temperature to 165°F. After around 4 hours, the jerky should be ready.

 Dehydrating beef jerky in a preheated oven will take around 3 to 4 hours.
 The warmer oven temperature speeds up the cooking.

-An air fryer will typically make a smaller amount of jerky but it is efficient.
+An air fryer will make a smaller amount of jerky, but it is efficient.
 It’s essentially a countertop convection oven.

-Beef jerky can stay fresh for 1 year in the freezer.
+Both cured and uncured beef jerky can stay good for 6 months in the freezer.
 This is particularly handy if you want to store a huge batch of jerky.

 Beef jerky is a rich source of protein and iron.
 When eaten in moderation, it is a healthy source of both.

-No. Cooking jerky before dehydrating may ruin the flavor of the end product.
+Cooking jerky before dehydrating may ruin the flavor of the end product.
 The dehydrating process cooks the food to a safe temperature (160°F).

 Yes, you can.

 You can dehydrate chicken to make jerky in a dehydrator, an oven, or an air fryer in much the same way as beef.
-Follow the procedures above and let the temperature remain at a steady 165 degrees Fahrenheit for the chicken to ensure those nasty pathogens are destroyed.
+Follow the procedures above and cook to an internal temperature of 165°F.